bekk/bekk-christmas/post/react/deck-the-halls-with-react-three-fiber.md

 If you want to play with animations in `react-three-fiber`, the holidays might be the perfect opportunity for a new hobby project.
 I'll be linking some useful resources below to get started.
 And while you're at it, why not try out the brand new [Create React App 4](https://github.com/facebook/create-react-app)?
 That's a combination I can vouch for :raised_hands:

-Happy Holidays, and happy coding! :christmas_tree: :hugs:
+Happy Holidays, and happy coding! :christmas_tree: 🤗